bigchaindb/bigchaindb/docs/source/installing.md

 ```
 (or maybe `sudo pip3 install bigchaindb` or `sudo pip3.4 install bigchaindb`.
 The `sudo` may not be necessary.)

+Note: You can use `pip` to upgrade bigchaindb to the latest version using `sudo pip install --upgrade bigchaindb`

 ### How to Install BigchainDB from Source

 BigchainDB is in its early stages and being actively developed on its [GitHub repository](https://github.com/bigchaindb/bigchaindb).
 Contributions are highly appreciated.